Yup, believe it or not, it’s a thing. We’re in the age of the computerized rice cooker or instant pot, but the vintage rice cooker remains popular.

 Two other relevant brands are Zorjirushi and Tiger, but those are associated more with the “attached lid and insulated” era of rice cookers in the 1980s.

 The old OG rice cooker designs were copied widely by Toshiba, Salton, Aroma, Black and Decker, and many other companies.
 They all basically copied the National Rice-o-Mat.

-Before the National Rice-o-Mat was popular, a prior style of rice cooker had two pans, one inside the cooker, and a separate pan just like the current pan.
+Before the National Rice-o-Mat was popular, a prior style of rice cooker, sold by Toshiba, had two pans, one inside the cooker, and a separate pan just like the current pan.
 You’d put the rice in an inner pan, and then put water into the outer pan.
 It would shut off when the water evaporated.

 Believe it or not, this type of rice cooker is still made by Tatung, and called the Tatung Multi-Cooker.
 Given that they have so many models, I’d guess it’s their signature product.